CptConstantine/RoleByPost/README.md

 - **Reminders**
   - GMs can remind specific users or roles to post, with a custom message and delay (e.g., "in 2d" or "in 12h").

+- **Initiative Management**
+  - Supports multiple initiative types:
+    - **Generic:** GM sets the order, and turns proceed in that order.
+Start/End Turn buttons notify the next participant.
+    - **Popcorn:** Each participant picks who goes next; at the end of a round, the last person can pick anyone (including themselves) to start the next round.
+  - Buttons for starting and ending turns, and display the current round and participant.

 ---

 ## Supported Systems